rmartinho/ogonek/doc/properties.rst

 Miscellaneous  varies
 =============  ========

-Properties that might not be set for all characters have ``boost::optional`` types.

 In general, property names and values match the Unicode standard names, except for being written in lowercase and with underscores instead of spaces (i.e. in the style of the C++ standard library).